turingschool/front-end-curriculum/lessons/module-2/intro-xhr-ajax-fetch.md

 Since `fetch` is asyncronous, it's important to think about when we should make the request for data.
 The lifecycle method `componentDidMount()` is important to talk about with respect to AJAX (using `fetch`).

 Continue with [this](https://github.com/turingschool-examples/react-trivia) trivia app repo.
-In the `App` component, modify it so that the questions are requested via the trivia API (used in this lesson), and then update `state`.
+In the `App` component, modify it so that the questions are requested via the trivia API (used in this lesson), and then update `state` with the information received from the API.

 ## Even more practice time: